Hair and Beauty

 You may also end up running your own business – some 40% of those working in the industry are self-employed.

 Fashion and beauty skills

 To get ahead in fashion and beauty you’ll need a range of personal and professional skills.
 That includes proficiency with the tools of the trade – scissors, razors, brushes, dyes and more – and skilled hands, but also great people skills.
 You’ll be spending a lot of time getting quite close to people, so you need to be friendly, calm and confident to put them at ease.

 Just as important is a passion for fashion, as trends and styles are evolving all the time so you’ll need to keep up.
 You’ll also need to stay up to date with the latest products and techniques, so you can provide your clients with the best service.

+If you run a salon or work independently – as a freelance makeup artist, for example – you’ll also need to get your head around accounts, taxes and the various twists and curls of running a business.
 You’ll develop lots of these skills during your training, but a love of fashion and beauty can’t be taught – so if you have it already, it’s a good chance to turn that passion into a great career.